usiemeblessing/data-analytics-portfolio/README.md

 This repository serves as a central hub for my analytics projects, showcasing end-to-end solutions built using **Python, MySQL, Microsoft Excel, and Power BI**.

-Each project demonstrates my ability to transform raw data into actionable business insights through data cleaning, exploratory analysis, SQL querying, visualization, dashboard development, and business recommendations.

 ---
 ## 🎯 Portfolio Goal

 This portfolio demonstrates my ability to complete end-to-end data analytics projects using industry-standard tools and best practices.
+And each project demonstrates my ability to transform raw data into actionable business insights through data cleaning, exploratory analysis, SQL querying, visualization, dashboard development, and business recommendations.

 Each project follows a structured workflow: